-Matt Finn currently serves as a national correspondent for Fox News Channel (FNC) based in Chicago.
-He began working with Fox News in 2013 as an Ailes Junior Reporter based in Las Vegas, Nevada.Read More
+Matt Finn currently serves as a national correspondent for FOX News Channel (FNC) based in Los Angeles.
+He began working with FOX News in 2013 as part of the Junior Reporter program based in Las Vegas, Nevada.Read More

 Finn received a bachelor’s degree in journalism from Temple University in Philadelphia.